OmegaEta/Muti-scans-Smoothing-Multiple-Extended-Object-Tracking/README.md

 # Extended-Target-PMBM-Tracker
-MATLAB implementation of the extended target PMBM tracker based on sets of trajectories
+MATLAB implementation of the Muti-scans-Smoothing PMBM tracker based on sets of trajectories

 This repository contains the Matlab implementations of the Extended target Poisson multi-Bernoulli mixture (PMBM) tracker proposed in